tensorflow/fold/tensorflow_fold/g3doc/blocks.md

 A hierarchical LSTM takes a list of strings as input, where each string is a word, and produces a sentence vector as output.
 It does this using two nested LSTMs.
 A character LSTM takes a string as input, and produces a word vector as output.
-It converts the string to a list of integers, (`td.InputTransform`), looks up each integer in an embedding table (`td.Embedding`), and processes the sequence of embeddings with an LSTM to yield a word vector.
-The word LSTM maps (`td.Map`) the character LSTM over a sequence of words to get a sequence of word vectors, and processes the word vectors with a second, larger LSTM to yield a sentence vector.
+It converts the string to a list of integers, ([`td.InputTransform`](py/td.md#td.InputTransform)), looks up each integer in an embedding table ([`td.Embedding`](py/td.md#td.Embedding)), and processes the sequence of embeddings with an LSTM to yield a word vector.
+The word LSTM maps ([`td.Map`](py/td.md#td.Map)) the character LSTM over a sequence of words to get a sequence of word vectors, and processes the word vectors with a second, larger LSTM to yield a sentence vector.

 The following sections explain these operations in more detail.

 ## Basic concepts

-The basic component of a Fold model is the `Block`.
+The basic component of a Fold model is the [`td.Block`](py/td.md#td.Block).
 A block is essentially a function -- it takes an object as input, and produces another object as output.
 The objects in question may be tensors, but they may also be tuples, lists, Python dictionaries, or combinations thereof.
 The [types](types.md) page describes the Fold type system in more detail.

 Blocks are organized hierarchically into a tree, much like expressions in a programming language, where larger and more complex blocks are composed from